 Canaan Dog Care

-Canaan Dogs retain many of their wild instincts, one of which is wariness.
-For this reason, socialization is of the utmost importance for Canaan Dog puppies so they don't’ become overly fearful or shy.
-The breeder will begin intensive socialization early on, but it’s imperative that new puppy owners continue this throughout the Canaan Dog puppy’s adolescence and early adulthood.
+Moreover, Canaan dogs retain many of their wild instincts, one of which is wariness.
+For this reason, early and regular socialization is of the utmost importance for Canaan dogs, so they don't become overly fearful or shy.

 Common Health Problems

 The Canaan dog is overall a healthy breed.
 But it’s still prone to some hereditary health issues, including:

 - Patellar luxation